CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

     ![Weighting Message](./media/setting-up-the-application/weighting-message.webp)
 - **Range from Mode**:

-  - Batch available (default) – The range specified in the weight scale parameter cannot exceed the available batch quantity (as shown in 1 in the image).
+  - **Batch available (default)**: the range specified in the weight scale parameter cannot exceed the available batch quantity (as shown in 1 in the image).
 For example, if the Range From is 1000 KG, the weight scale cannot be selected.
-  - Planned Item Quantity – The range specified in the weight scale parameter cannot exceed the planned quantity (as shown in 2 in the image).
+  - **Planned Item Quantity**: the range specified in the weight scale parameter cannot exceed the planned quantity (as shown in 2 in the image).
 For instance, if the Range From is 110 KG, the weight scale cannot be selected.
-  - Remaining Quantity – The range specified in the weight scale parameter cannot exceed the remaining quantity (as shown in 3 in the image).
+  - **Remaining Quantity**: the range specified in the weight scale parameter cannot exceed the remaining quantity (as shown in 3 in the image).
 For example, if the Range From is 100 KG, the weight scale cannot be selected.

     ![Weight Range](./media/setting-up-the-application/weight-range.webp)

-- **Show Not Finished Weight Documents** – If this option is selected, upon the next login by a user, a window displaying unfinished weight documents will appear:
+- **Show Not Finished Weight Documents**: if this option is selected, upon the next login by a user, a window displaying unfinished weight documents will appear:

   ![Select Weight Document](./media/setting-up-the-application/select-weight-document.webp)

   From this interface, users can resume work on specific documents, close them, or access them later via the [Weight Management Board](../../user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md).

-- **Is Force Order Enabled for Weight Documents** – If enabled, this option enforces weighing in the sequence defined in [Operation Bind](/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview#operation-bind) for a related Manufacturing Order.
+- **Is Force Order Enabled for Weight Documents**: if enabled, this option enforces weighing in the sequence defined in [Operation Bind](/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview#operation-bind) for a related Manufacturing Order.
-- **Is Precision Weight Enabled for Weight Documents** –  When activated, it ensures that you cannot issue more [weight](../../user-guide/customization/optional-functions/weight-scale-module/overview.md) than the Planned Quantity (within the weight scale precision range).
+- **Is Precision Weight Enabled for Weight Documents**: when activated, it ensures that you cannot issue more [weight](../../user-guide/customization/optional-functions/weight-scale-module/overview.md) than the Planned Quantity (within the weight scale precision range).
-- **Auto Logout Delay(s)** – Define the number of seconds of inactivity before the system automatically logs out the user.
+- **Auto Logout Delay(s)**: define the number of seconds of inactivity before the system automatically logs out the user.
 A value of '0' disables this feature.
-- **Synchronize team works** – This is a [Team Log](../../user-guide/task-activities/overview.md) related option.
+- **Synchronize team works**: this is a [Team Log](../../user-guide/task-activities/overview.md) related option.
 This option syncs task times among team members.
 For example, when a Team Leader starts a task, the start time is applied to all related employees.
 Similarly, closing the task (booking time) synchronizes for the entire team.
-- **Blocked time type, if the previous operation was not closed** – Choose between 'All' and 'Run':
+- **Blocked time type, if the previous operation was not closed**: choose between 'All' and 'Run':
   -'All' -  Prevents starting a new operation unless the previous one is completed.
   -'Run' - Allows starting 'Set Up' time even if the previous operation is still running.
-- **Force tare between each weighing**– When checked, Requires users to click 'Tare' before each weighing to ensure accuracy.
+- **Force tare between each weighing**: when checked, Requires users to click 'Tare' before each weighing to ensure accuracy.
 Find out more about the [Weighing Module](../../user-guide/customization/optional-functions/weight-scale-module/overview.md).
-- **Show all Tasks** – This allows access to all of the users' Tasks on all Resources despite using the [Resource Code](./pdc-settings/overview.md#pdc-settings-templates) option.
+- **Show all Tasks**: this allows access to all of the users' Tasks on all Resources despite using the [Resource Code](./pdc-settings/overview.md#pdc-settings-templates) option.
 The user cannot add any new Task to Resources other than assigned.

 ---
-By following this guide, you can effectively configure CompuTec PDC to meet your organization’s production and operational requirements.
-This setup not only ensures smooth integration with SAP Business One but also enhances productivity, accuracy, and workflow efficiency.
-Should you encounter challenges during the process, consult the support documentation or reach out to CompuTec’s technical team for assistance.